umaxtu/kOS-Sublime/README.md

 after which you should be able to install the package (Package Control / Install Package -> kos) and that should be it - then all files ending with '.kos' or '.craft' use k-OS mode by default.

+UPDATE: seems like kOS reads only .txt files (maybe something else too?), so using .kos or .craft is not recommendable.